thomas-kiss/CS361-Microservice-A/README.md

 * Replace port with the listening port (default is 3000).

-* Replace search-term with your desired movie title keyword(s) (movie title substring, case-insensitive)
+* Replace search-term with your desired movie title keyword(s) (movie title substring, case-insensitive).

 - **Example call (Node.js using Axios):**